tangentially/gryphon-scan/README.md

 ~~- laser lines should cross at platform center~~
 - platform center should be in the middle of horizontal axis of camera image
 - platform rotation axis should be vertical in camera image and parallel to image plane
 - platform should be perpendicular to rotation axis
+- platform calibration is the most critical.
+Try to put pattern in the middle of turntable for better calibration results.

 **Upd 1.**
  - For Gryphon Scan laser planes position and tilt does not affect point cloud misalignment.